zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-configuration-compliance-management/em-configuration-compliance-management-livelabs.md

 ### Prerequisites
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
-    - Lab: Generate SSH Keys
+    - Lab: Verify Setup
-    - Lab: Environment Setup
+    - Lab: Setup SSH Forwarding
 - SSH Private Key to access the host via SSH
 - OMS super-user Credentials:
     - Username: **sysman**
     - password: **welcome1**
-- EM13c Host Public IP address

 *Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.3 and Database 19.3 as Oracle Management Repository.